laravel-mix/laravel-mix/docs/hot-module-replacement.md

 </body>
 ```

 With this adjustment, Laravel will do the work for you.
-If you run nom run her to enable hot reloading, the function will set the necessary `http://localhost:8080` base url.
+If you run 'npm run hmr' to enable hot reloading, the function will set the necessary `http://localhost:8080` base url.
 If, instead, you use `npm run dev` or `npm run production`, it'll use your domain as the base.